xonev/fitbitdev.com/_posts/2017-09-18-getting-ready.markdown

 The Fitbit Ionic is coming!
 It will ship soon - as of this writing the preorder form still says it could be three to four weeks - and when it does we will be ready to create some apps.
-I have done quite a bit of research already to get a head start, and, while I have not found many ready-made tools (Fitbit studio is not available yet, no emulator will be shipping, we don't have our watches, etc.), with a bit of creativity there is still plenty to learn and plenty to do.
+I have done quite a bit of research already to get a head start, and while I have not found many ready-made tools (Fitbit studio is not available yet, no emulator will be shipping, we don't have our watches, etc.), with a bit of creativity there is still plenty to learn and plenty to do.